JonasPrimbs/movesense-ble-ecg-firmware/README.md

 ## Announcements
+**(May 10th 2018) Sensor firmware version 1.5.1 is out!**
+The new version of the firmware has come with stability updates and power optimizations.

 **(Apr 20th 2018) Sensor firmware version 1.5.0 is out!**
 The new version of the firmware has come with new features and bug fixes.
 Updating to this version is highly recommended because of previus problems with rescue mode!